-Туре Countable Unearned Income (and Verification) Veteran's Benefits (VA) (continued) Winnings (continued) Pension payments are usually paid monthly; however, when the monthly payment due is less than \$19, VA will pay quarterly, biannually, or annually.
+Veteran's Benefits (VA) (continued)

+- Pension payments are usually paid monthly; however, when the monthly payment due is less than \$19, VA will pay quarterly, biannually, or annually.
 VA may also make an extra payment if an underpayment is due.
-Count such VA payments as income in the month the payment is received.
-Veterans' compensation payments to a surviving parent of a veteran are federally funded income based on need.
-As such, these payments are unearned income to which the \$20 SA general income exclusion does not apply.
-Veteran's compensation payments to a veteran, spouse, child, or widow(er) are unearned income subject to the \$20 SA general income exclusion. from Gambling, Lottery, Bingo, Cash Prizes game of chance, lottery or contest.
+Count such VA payments as income in the month the payment is received. - Veterans' compensation payments to a surviving parent of a veteran are federally funded income based on need.
+As such, these payments are unearned income to which the \$20 SA general income exclusion does not apply. - Veteran's compensation payments to a veteran, spouse, child, or widow(er) are unearned income subject to the \$20 SA general income exclusion.

+Winnings from Gambling, Lottery, Bingo, Cash Prizes

+Gambling winnings, lottery winnings and prizes are generally things won in a game of chance, lottery or contest.
 Count these winnings as unearned income.
 (Do not subtract gambling losses from gambling winnings in determining an individual's countable income.)

 If an individual has a choice between an in-kind item and cash, count the cash offered as unearned income.
 This is true even if the individual chooses the in-kind item and regardless of the value of the in-kind item.

-1 - If a beneficiary receives winnings or prizes, use documentation that the individual has in his possession to verify the income.
-If there is not sufficient documentation to verify the income, obtain a signed statement from the individual regarding: The date the item was received, Type of item received, Individual's estimate of the value of the item if not cash; and Source of the item 2 - Accept an individual's signed estimate of the value of the item or actual value if cash, unless you have reason to doubt the estimate.
+- 1 If a beneficiary receives winnings or prizes, use documentation that the individual has in his possession to verify the income.
+If there is not sufficient documentation to verify the income, obtain a signed statement from the individual regarding: - The date the item was received, - Type of item received. - Individual's estimate of the value of the item if not cash; and - Source of the item - 2 Accept an individual's signed estimate of the value of the item or actual value if cash, unless you have reason to doubt the estimate.
 If you doubt the estimate, determine the item's current market value with an independent source.
 Determine the nature of the item and apply the appropriate instructions pertaining to income.

+Worker's Compensation

-Worker's Compensation Workers' compensation insurance is a type of business insurance that provides benefits to employees who suffer work-related injuries or illnesses.
-To verify: Examine a current check stub (only if check stub shows gross income) Examine the current award letter Contact a representative of the source of the benefit
+Workers' compensation insurance is a type of business insurance that provides benefits to employees who suffer work-related injuries or illnesses.

+- Examine a current check stub (only if check stub shows gross income) - Examine the current award letter - Contact a representative of the source of the benefit

 Туре Countable Unearned Income (and Verification) Work Release Payments The Work Release Program provides selected inmates the opportunity for employment in the community during imprisonment.
 Recently released inmates can sometimes receive a Work Release payment to assist in transition back to the community.
 Victims may receive restitution and an inmate's dependents may receive support payments from work release earnings as well.
-To verify work release payments: • Check county DSS records • Run an On-line Department of Correction inquiry • Confirm payments directly with the source of the benefit
+To verify work release payments: